 The nice thing about approaching posture in this way is that it allows you to actually feel your body.
 The muscle activation, the connective tissue tension, both of these are things that give you "feel" or "proprioception".

-With posture, connective tissue tension is something that you can feel and adjust.
-And likewise, muscle activation sensation is also something that you can adjust for (by feel).
-The result can be a posture that is nice and upright or one that helps make it easier for your to accomplish whatever it is that you are doing.
+Connective tissue tension is something that we can feel and adjust.
+And likewise, muscle activation sensation is also something that we can control and adjust for (by feel).
+Using both we can create "good posture", posture that supports whatever we are doing at the time.

-With good posture, you use muscles and connective tension to control how the parts of your body relate.
-But in addition, you use the posture of, say, your torso to help drive or support the action of your arms and legs.
+With good posture, we use muscles and connective tension to control how the parts of our body relate.
+But in addition, we use the posture of, say, your torso to help drive or support the action of our arms and legs.